thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 The graph showcases the average mortgage rates (indexed and non-indexed) alongside the number of contracts.
 Observe how rates climbed in 2008.
 Rates then dipped in 2013, followed by a period of sustained growth in the housing market, Then the top was found in 2020/2021, likely fueled by increased savings during the COVID-19 lockdowns.

-Mynd af **Number of contracts per year with index rates:**

 ![Bar-chart]({{page.number-of-contracts-per-year-with-rates}}){:width="100%"}

 This exploration provides a glimpse into the dynamic relationship between mortgage interest rates and the Icelandic housing market.
 By examining trends, we gain valuable insights into the factors shaping this ever-evolving landscape.

 ### Details of properties available
 In Iceland there are about 60 municipalities, but many of them are small and not as interesting, so these are the 16 biggest, most of them close to **Reykjavík**, the capital city.
-Let's look at the different details per municipality, where we draw some insights about what you could be expecting when buying a property in one of the municipalities.
+Let's look at the different details per municipality, where we drew some insights about what you could be expecting when buying a property in one of the municipalities.

 ![Bar-chart]({{page.bar-chart-statistics}}){:width="100%"}

 **Interesting insights:**
-* The most expensive municipalities are Garðabær and Seltjarnarnes (think of Hellerup and Frederiksberg) but the cheapest ones are Fjarðarbyggð and Ísafjarðarbær located on the east- and westfjords - pretty far from the capital region
+* The most expensive municipalities are Garðabær and Seltjarnarnes (think of Hellerup and Frederiksberg) but the cheapest ones are Fjarðarbyggð and Ísafjarðarbær located on the East- and Westfjords - pretty far from the capital region.
 * Oldest houses are in Reykjavík, no real surprise there!
 But maybe more interesting, for most other municipalities most properties are built from 2000, indicating that many new properties have been built the last 20 years.
 * Again, we see Garðabær and Seltjarnarnes have the biggest properties on average but it's Fjarðarbyggð that has the most rooms on average, or 3.5 rooms on average.
-I guess they need there space there in the eastfjords!
+I guess they need their space there in the eastfjords!

 Now let's compare the price trends.
 Here, we have calculated a standardized price per municipality to be able to compare them to each other.
 Chart below is interactive!
 Please have some fun clicking on different municipalities.